Colorectal Cancer Screening: A Provider's Guide to Improve Screening Focusing on Medically Vulnerable Populations - Enduring

 - Examine common barriers to The fecal immunochemical test (FIT).

 - Review different modes of communication for successful FIT distribution and retrieval.

 - Discuss possible barriers and biases which may impact patient care (i.e., race, ethnicity, language, gender identity/orientation, age, socioeconomic status, attitudes, feelings, or other characteristics).

 This activity has been planned and implemented in strict compliance with the accreditation requirements, standards, and policies of the ACCME.
 City of Hope takes responsibility for the content, quality and scientific integrity of this CME activity.

 As an accredited CME provider City of Hope requires everyone who is in a position to control the content of an educational activity to disclose all relevant financial relationships with any commercial interest.
-The ACCME defines "relevant financial relationships" as financial relationships in any amount, occurring within the past 24 months, including financial relationships of a spouse that could create a conflict of interest.
+The ACCME defines "relevant financial relationships" as financial relationships in any amount, occurring within the past 24 months, that could create a conflict of interest.
 Any potential conflicts relative to the previous disclosure have been resolved.

-Presenters: Dr. Idos and Dr. Trilokesh have indicated that they have no relevant disclosures.
+Presenters: Dr. Gregory Idos and Dr. Trilokesh Kidambi have indicated that they have no relevant disclosures.

 City of Hope further encourages faculty/ authors to identify investigational products or off-label uses of products regulated by the U.S. Food and Drug Administration, at first mention and where appropriate in the content.